alterfw/docs/docs/http/request.md

 ### Get Cookies

-Ampersand will automatically parse cookies sent with the current HTTP request.
+Alter will automatically parse cookies sent with the current HTTP request.
 You can fetch cookie values with the request object like this:

 ```php